Georgia

 About the Project

-In Georgia, the project “Addressing the Escalating Plastic Crisis in the Five Countries of Eastern Europe, Caucasus and Central Asia (EECCA)” commenced on May 10, 2024, when a contract was signed between “Ecovision” and the project coordinator, the international organization HEJSupport.
+In Georgia, the project “Addressing the escalating plastic crisis in five countries of Eastern Europe, Caucasus and Central Asia” commenced on May 10, 2024, when a contract was signed between “Ecovision” and the project coordinator, the international organization HEJSupport.
 The project aims to tackle plastic pollution in Georgia by contributing to reducing and preventing plastic waste generation, particularly single-use plastics.
 The project’s specific objectives are to raise awareness and empower key stakeholders and the Georgian public to develop, evaluate, and implement initiatives and programs that address the plastic crisis and promote a non-toxic circular economy in the country.

 The project initially involved two experts: a scientific supervisor and a project coordinator.
 To achieve its objective, an action plan was developed.